Mr-Un1k0d3r/Windows-SignedBinary/README.md

 print "done"
 ```

-`python generate.py cmd.exe` was then executed and generated more 300 Gb of new files.
+`python generate.py cmd.exe` was then executed and generated more than 300 Gb of new files.

 # Final step